MakeSchool-Tutorials/ARCHIVE-MS-2017-Environment-Installation/P1-iOS-Install-Instructions/content.md

 To install Homebrew, run this terminal command, which will download and run an install script:

 	$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+If you already have Homebrew installed, you need to update your formulae by running:
+	$ brew update

+This may take several minutes to download updates, so be patient while it completes.